NickCorcoran/Docs/openshift-security-considerations.md

 Argo CD provides a GitOps capability for sync'ing a Git repository with an OpenShift configuration (platform or application).
 - https://beta-docs.developer.gov.bc.ca/argo-cd-usage/

+We are in the process of testing out the GitOps Operator, based on ArgoCD, that is integrated into OpenShift.
+This may replace (partially or completely) our custom ArgoCD implementation.

 ------
 ### <a name="api-management"></a>Application Programmable Interface (API) Management